DarkStarSword/3d-fixes/Stranded Deep (DX11)/README.md

   sand, reflections and grass).
 It may not be entirely eliminated, but should be quite acceptable now.
 If you are still getting severe flickering please let me know.
+- New variation of the halo pattern fixed

 Update 2016-07-18
 -----------------